Oxford High coach says an athlete has tested positive for COVID-19

 Economic and sports activities began resuming in early June, but COVID-19 cases have spiked in several states in the past two weeks.
 Alabama has seen a resurgence.

-Saks announced suspension of summer workouts late Thursday night after an athlete tested positive.
-Two nearby schools, Glencoe and Ragland, took similar measures, as have other schools around the state.
+Saks announced suspension of summer workouts late Thursday night, after an athlete tested positive.
+Glencoe, Ragland, Lincoln and Cherokee County took similar measures, as have other schools around the state.

 Oxford, a Class 6A school by enrollment-based criteria, has had only one athlete test positive out of more than 100 athletes participating in workouts across multiple sports, Etheredge said.